ahMEDhat-7/GOF-API/README.md

 - Each user can customize their food items (e.g., toppings, sides, or special requests).
 - Review all items in the cart before proceeding to checkout.

-### 4. Payment

-- Choose your preferred payment method and finalize the payment.
-You can either pay for the entire group or split the payment among members.
-- The service supports secure online payment options, including credit/debit cards and third-party services like PayPal or Stripe.

-### 5. Track the Order

-- You will receive real-time updates about the order status, from preparation to delivery.
-- Notifications will be sent when the food is ready and on the way.

 ---

-## 📜 License

-This project is licensed under the **MIT License**.